Immunization Requirement

 Option 1: Blood Titer Students who cannot find their MMR shot records, but know that they were fully vaccinated or had all three diseases, have the option to provide evidence of positive immunity by having their blood drawn for a “blood titer test”.

+2. certificate of medical or non medical exemption for the required component.
 The Health Center at Auraria can perform blood titer testing and offers reduced costs for the testing.
 Blood titer labs results performed at the Health Center at Auraria are available approximately 3-5 business days after specimen collection.

 Option 2: Re-Immunization Students can choose to be re-immunized by the Auraria Immunization office, which offers reduced cost MMR vaccinations or by a community medical provider.
 Students will need 2 MMR shots for the requirement and they need to be at least 28 days apart.